kbdavis07/azure-content/articles/vs-azure-tools-resource-groups-deployment-projects-create-deploy.md

     ![add web app](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/add-app.png)

-1. Select **MVC** and clear the field for **Host in the cloud** because the resource group project will perform that task.
+2. Select **MVC** and clear the field for **Host in the cloud** because the resource group project will perform that task.

     ![select MVC](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/select-mvc.png)

-1. After your web app has been created, add a reference in the resource group project to the web app project.
+3. After your web app has been created, add a reference in the resource group project to the web app project.

     ![add reference](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/add-reference.png)

-    By adding a reference, you link the web app project to the resource group project, and set three key properties.
+    By adding a reference, you link the web app project to the resource group project, and you need to set three key properties.

     The **Additional Properties** contains the web deployment package staging location that will be pushed to the Azure Storage.

     The **Include File Path** contains the path where the package will be created.
 The **Include Targets** contains the command that deployment will execute.

     The default value of
     **Build;Package** enables the deployment to build and create a web deployment package (package.zip).
 A publish profile is not needed as the deployment gets the necessary information from the properties to create the package.

       ![see reference](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/see-reference.png)

-1. Add a new resource to the template, and this time select **Web Deploy for Web Apps**.
+4. Add a new resource to the template, and this time select **Web Deploy for Web Apps**.

     ![add web deploy](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/add-web-deploy.png)

-1. Re-deploy your resource group project to the resource group.
+5. Re-deploy your resource group project to the resource group.
 This time there are some new parameters.
 You do not need to provide values for **_artifactsLocation** or **_artifactsLocationSasToken** be they are auto-generated.
 Set the folder and file name to the path that contains the deployment package.

     ![add web deploy](./media/vs-azure-tools-resource-groups-deployment-projects-create-deploy/set-new-parameters.png)